trimethylpentan/sensorsystem/documentation/technical-documentation.md

 ![UML-Diagram of the PHP-Backend](./images/uml-web.png)

-The PHP application has one file as an entrypoint, `public/index.php`.
+The PHP application has one file as an entry point, `public/index.php`.
 As it is in the `public` directory of the web server, it includes a bootstrapper from outside the publicly accessible area to avoid exposing code to the outer world.
 This bootstrapper differentiates between a FPM (FastCGI Process Manager)